MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 So... how do I use global messages in the first place?
 ----------------------------------------------------------
-You first need to enable it (this is an exercise for you, the user on where to figure out).
+You first need to enable it (this is an exercise for you, the user on where to figure it out).

 Once you've done that, you can define global messages however you want.
 They're found in the aforementioned